Class Task¶

 - Parameters

-: The data passed in to the newly started task.
+[in] data: The data passed in to the newly started task.

 Public Static Functions